sujaypatil96/Brain-Tumor-Analysis/README.md

 2. In the landing page you can find the main filter, that is, the cell type filter which is the most important filter for analysis.
 3. The project uses the [DataTables](https://github.com/DataTables/DataTables) project to display the data in a table format and also allow for fast regular expression (substring) based searching.
 4. You will find a button below every cell type called "generate visualizations", which will attempt to render important statistical visualizations, as requested by the user using a library called [Plotly](https://plot.ly/javascript/) for JavaScript.
 5. The Elasticsearch feature is still under development.
 To test it out, turn on the Elasticsearch service.
-Navigate to this location on your browser `http://localhost/calaca-project/_site/index.html`, where you can perform full text search querying on the data set.
+Navigate to this location on your browser `index.html` from the calaca-project folder, where you can perform full text search querying on the data set.

 ### New Features
 An important visualization that is yet to be included is the **Kaplan Meier (KM) survival curve**.
 You can find a basic starting point for how you could start implementing the curve, in a great blog post on [Nick Strayer's Block](http://bl.ocks.org/nstrayer/4e613a109707f0487da87300097ca502).